ikiwq/annex-frontend/README.md

     }

 Then, the post components have access to the post storage and render posts based on an array of ids.
-Since the post storage is a map, the time complexity to get the article is O(1) instead of O(n), where n is the number of post currently stored.
+Since the post storage is a map, the time complexity to get the article is O(1) instead of O(n), where n is the number of posts currently stored.